brendmung/AbodeLLM/README.md

    > After downloading, install the APK file on your Android device.

 ### 3. Model Download
-   > Select model to download.
+   > Select your preferred model and variant to download.
    > When prompted, allow the app to download the model (~from 750MB).
    > For offline installation, see the [Manual Installation Guide](manual-install.md).